dvwz/ASSC26_EEGMethods/README.md

     > jupyter lab

 The above assumes you have the [conda](https://docs.conda.io/en/latest/) package manager, which can be downloaded as part of the [Anaconda distribution](https://www.anaconda.com/download).

+Some of the tutorial requires a version of MATLAB compatible with .mlx files.

 ## Additional References